 You sound Livid Janet?
 "Yes I Am!" like most decent people Are!

-Who would have ever guessed that the Popular Gazanias could be So Destructive?
+Who would have ever guessed the Popular Gazanias could be So Destructive?
 I've seen Worse photos than this!
 Who needs a LAZY Incompetent Party-Loving PM?
 Of him and his Crew the adage rings true "Promises were made to be Broken!"